rujool11/ML-learning/README.md

 # ML-learning

-Notebooks used to learn Deep Learning using Tensorflow
+Notebooks used to learn Deep Learning using Tensorflow (google colab used)